maticzav/graphql-shield/README.md

 - __Super Flexible:__ It supports everything GraphQL server does.
 - __Super easy to use:__ Just add a wrapper function around your `resolvers` and you are ready to go!
 - __Compatible:__ Works with all GraphQL Servers.
+- __Super efficient:__ Caches results of previous queries to make your database more responsive.

 ## Install